The Founder of Marketoonist, Tom Fishburne, said it best:

 - Page Like/Video/Post Ads

 Think of your own purchasing decisions.
 Have you ever made a purchase based on a sponsored ad you saw on Facebook or another social media platform?
 That’s the same effect you will have on your prospective clients with your paid ads.
+The backbone of any successful marketing strategy for small businesses is to promote your business on social media every way you can.

-# PPC (Pay-per-click)
+# PPC (Pay-Per-Click)

 When we talk about PPC, we are referring to pay-per-click ads.